tayancit/Smart-Campus-Tayan/README.md

 It is considered a hallmark of the RESTful design as it uses dynamic navigation and not using hardcoded URIs.
 Therefore, the client doesn’t know all the endpoints at once but instead the server provides links between each response.
 This means that the API is self-descriptive and clients can move between app and states during the runtime.
 I have demonstrated through my DiscoveryResource class which returns links to the client such as /api/v1/rooms.
 This approach has many benefits over static documentation such as:
 Independent Growth: Instead of having to code fixed URLs into the application, the client can follow relationship links that the server dynamically provides.
-Improved Maintainability: API can evolve and change without having to break the existing client.
+Improved Maintainability: API can be improved and changed without having to break the existing client.
-Runtime Discovery: Clients are able to determine the next action at runtime by following hypermedia link embedded without relying on endpoint knowledge.
+Runtime Discovery: Clients are able to determine the next action at runtime by following hypermedia link embedded without relying on knowledge of the endpoint.

 2.1) When you return only IDs there is a much smaller payload which means the performance of the network is improved which means less latency.
 However, on the client side it becomes more complex, this is because the client must make multiple extra requests to retrieve the full details of the room.
 This means that if a client wants to check the full details of 100 rooms they would have to perform 100 extra GET requests for each ID to get that information, this increases server overheads.
 However, a benefit of this approach means that the client only request data when specifically needed, meaning that the data is much more likely to be up to date.
 In contrast, when returning full room objects, all information is provided within a single response.
 Which simplifies the client-side processing as the number of requests needed to get information is greatly reduced as the client retrieves all the data immediately.
 However, the initial response is much bigger, because if the list contains many rooms, the response time will be very slow and also there would be a lot of wasted bandwidth if the client only needed one piece of information such as the name of one specific room which results in over-fetching.
 Therefore, there are implications of both cases, and the choice just depends on the use case.